Updated January 2022: by licensed life insurance agent Bennett Bier

-Assurity Life Insurance, a mutual insurance organization, provides no exam (also known as non med or no physical) life insurance called, LifeScape NonMed Term 350.
+Assurity Life Insurance, a mutual insurance organization, provides no medical exam life insurance formerly called, LifeScape NonMed Term 350.
+This policy is now Term Life with Accelerated Underwriting.

 Assurity is one of many life insurance carriers that offer life insurance without a medical exam.
 You’ll want to be familiar with their process and product before making a purchase.

-Goal – Review Assurity’s LifeScape NonMed Term 350 no exam life insurance to decide if it’s a good fit for you.
+Below, we will review Term Life with Accelerated Underwriting formerly known as Assurity’s LifeScape NonMed Term 350 (Term Life with Accelerated Underwriting) no exam life insurance policy to decide if it’s a good fit for you.

 Table Of Contents

-Assurity’s roots began in 1890, in Lincoln Nebraska.
-Born out of the merger of three Nebraska-based life insurance companies – Woodmen Accident and Life, Security Financial Life, and Lincoln Direct Life – it wasn’t until 2007 that Assurity was officially established.
+Assurity’s headquarters are in Lincoln, Nebraska.
+Assurity was born out of the merger of three Nebraska-based life insurance companies: Woodmen Accident and Life, Security Financial Life, and Lincoln Direct Life.
+It wasn’t until 2007 that Assurity was officially established.

 Assurity is a mutual life insurance company.
 Policyholders share ownership in the company, and there are no shareholders or publicly traded stock.